-Dean Barrow was re-elected for an unprecedented third five-year term in office in Belize in November 2015.
+Dean Barrow was re-elected for an unprecedented third, five-year term in office in November 2015.

-Mr Barrow was elected to parliament in 1984 and served in senior positions in UDP governments.
+He was elected to parliament in 1984 and served in senior positions in United Democratic Party (UDP) governments.
 He led the party in opposition until its victory at the polls in 2008, unseating the People's United Party (PUP) government of Said Musa, which had been in power for 10 years.

-Mr Barrow, a lawyer, has invested much of the $150m (£98m) Belize received from Venezuela in the past years in an ambitious infrastructure programme and road building.
+Mr Barrow, a lawyer, has invested much of the aid money Belize received from Venezuela in an ambitious infrastructure programme.
 Belize is heavily dependent on aid from Venezuela, which also offers it oil at discounted prices.

-At the beginning of his new term Mr Barrow was expected to have to grapple with Belize's much larger neighbour, Guatemala, whose newly elected president, Jimmy Morales, said he would pursue with renewed vigour his country's claims over more than half of Belize.
+One of Mr Barrow's challenges has been grappling with the country's much larger neighbour, Guatemala, whose president, Jimmy Morales, said he would pursue with renewed vigour his country's claims over more than half of Belize.

 Some key dates in the history of Belize: